-Reports of swimming, floating, or beachcast humpback whales entangled in fishing gear or with injuries caused by interactions with gear, which may be from commercial, recreational, or subsistence fisheries, are another source of fishery-related mortality and serious injury data.
-However, very few stranding reports are received from areas west of Kodiak.
-The estimated mean annual mortality and serious injury rate from fishery-related gear entanglements and interactions reported to the NMFS Alaska Region stranding database in 2009-2013, in which the events have not been attributed to a specific fishery listed on the MMPA List of Fisheries (76 FR 73912; 29 November 2011), is 0.4 humpbacks (Table 2).
+source of fishery-related mortality and serious injury data.
+The minimum mean annual mortality and serious injury rate from fishery-related gear entanglements and interactions reported to the NMFS Alaska Region stranding network in 2010-2014, in which the events have not been attributed to a specific fishery listed on the MMPA List of Fisheries (76 FR 73912, 29 November 2011), is 0.6 humpback whales (Table 2; Helker et al. 2016).
 Since these events occurred in the area where the two stocks overlap, this mortality is assigned to both the Western North Pacific and Central North Pacific stocks of humpback whales.
 These estimates are considered a minimum because not all entangled animals strand and not all stranded animals are found, reported, or have the cause of death determined.
-The estimated average annual mortality and serious injury rate due to interactions with all fisheries in 2009-2013 is 1.2 (0.8 in commercial fisheries + 0.4 in unknown fisheries) Western North Pacific humpback whales.